England | Scotland | Wales | Northern Ireland | Ireland

 Chronic Heart Disease

-Congenital heart disease, hypertension with cardiac complications, chronic heart failure, individual requiring regular medication and/or follow up for ischaemic heart disease.
+AF, Congenital heart disease, hypertension with cardiac complications, chronic heart failure, individual requiring regular medication and/or follow up for ischaemic heart disease.

 Chronic Neurological Disease